Advice & Guides

 A square shape diamond with rounded edges, cushion shapes are named this because they remind you of the shape of a pillow.
 They’ve been around since the 19th century and continually prove to be one of the most popular diamond shapes for all jewellery types.

-All diamonds purchased from the Brown Family Jewellers website are certified by the GIA (Gemological Institute of America) which proves that they have been examined and the grading and certification applied to them is correct.
+All made-to-order diamond jewellery purchased from the Browns website is certified by the GIA (Gemological Institute of America) or IGR (International Gemological Research Laboratories) which proves that they have been examined and the grading and certification applied to them is correct.

 An authentic diamond should have a certificate, so always ask for this when making your purchase.
 Certification is carried out by a laboratory who evaluates the diamond or it is graded by a gemologist.